Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

 whereas

 Inside the curly brackets there are $2^N$ terms, each of which is multiplied by a sum of $2^{N-1}$ cosines inside the square brackets.
-Therefore, without counting the qubit through its level splitting $\omega_{1}$ (in which case the modulation frequencies would be doubled, see Appendix B), the modulation frequencies are $2^N\times2^{N-1}=2^{2N-1}$.
+Therefore, without counting the qubit through its level splitting $\omega_{1}$ (in which case the modulation frequencies would be doubled, see Appendix \ref{app:B}), the modulation frequencies are $2^N\times2^{N-1}=2^{2N-1}$.
 Eq. \ref{eq:fidcohsum} reduces to expected results in simple limiting conditions, i.e.

 Eqs. \ref{eq:fidcohsumtest1} and \ref{eq:fidcohsumtest2}, coupled with Eq. \ref{eq:fidcohimpartsum}, give us the expected behavior of the coherence imaginary part when the qubit is isolated from the environment and at the beginning of the dynamics, respectively.
-Additional considerations regarding Eq. \ref{eq:fidcohsum} are reported in Appendix B, in particular the numerical calculation of the modulation frequencies in a simple case.
+Additional considerations regarding Eq. \ref{eq:fidcohsum} are reported in Appendix \ref{app:B}, in particular the numerical calculation of the modulation frequencies in a simple case.
 Finally, the modulation frequencies, containing information on how each nuclear spin in the bath affects the qubit during the dynamics, can be derived directly from the pure-dephasing Hamiltonian \ref{eq:hamtotpuredeph}, in the CCE1 case or whenever $\mathcal{H}_{n-n}=0$.
-In particular, they are obtained as linear combinations of our system's eigenenergies, as we demonstrate in Appendix C.

-At this point, the difference in the modulation frequencies in going from the semiclassical to the \textit{ab initio} curve in Fig. \ref{fig:two graphs FID CCE2 sm-abinit} is explained by considering the dependency of those frequencies, given in Eq. \ref{eq:fidcohsum}, on the hyperfine tensor components through $\Omega_{I_{i}}$.
-In particular, in the case where the bath is composed by a single $\mathrm{C}^{13}$ nucleus in the first neighbor shell, there are only two frequencies in the terms $(+-)$ and $(++)$.
+In particular, they are obtained as linear combinations of our system's eigenenergies, as we demonstrate in Appendix \ref{app:C}. \\ At this point, the difference in the modulation frequencies in going from the semiclassical to the \textit{ab initio} curve in Fig. \ref{fig:two graphs FID CCE2 sm-abinit} is explained by considering the dependency of those frequencies, given in Eq. \ref{eq:fidcohsum}, on the hyperfine tensor components through $\Omega_{I_{i}}$.
+In particular, in the case where the bath is composed by a single $^{13}\mathrm{C}$ nucleus in the first neighbor shell, there are only two frequencies in the terms $(+-)$ and $(++)$.
 The first frequency doubles its value, from $13.1 \mathrm{MHz}$ to $29.4 \mathrm{MHz}$, by using the \textit{ab initio} calibration.